copernicus-mogley/zkav.club/infrastructure/zcash/publishing.md

 If you’re wondering why this exists at all: it prevents videos from being uploaded “randomly” without context, and it helps channel owners stay in control of what appears on their channel.

+Right now, publish requests are coordinated directly between the channel owner and Zk Av Club admins (a shared request form/link may be added later).

 ## Upload

 The uploader: